 Half Litre Bottles

-Let’s start by looking at the half litre bottles purchased by the case at grocery and big box stores.
+Let’s start by looking at half litre bottled water purchased by the case at grocery and big box stores.
 When we open the fridge and grab one of these bottles on our way to work or the gym or toss one into a lunch bag, it seems absolutely brilliant doesn’t it?
 More convenient than sliced bread right?
 But what needed to happen to get that bottle of water into the fridge so it was ready for harvest just when you needed it?

 - You open the fridge door one day to find it empty of bottled water.
 You utter your favourite curse and scribble it on the grocery list.
 You gulp down some chlorinated tap water and grab $5 so you can buy a couple of overpriced bottles from the vending machine at work.